Building a Service Mesh with AWS App Mesh - Controlling and Observing Microservice Communication

 Summary

 App Mesh is a service mesh that controls and monitors microservice communication through Envoy proxies.
 It enables canary deployments via traffic weighting, retry policies, and circuit breakers through declarative configuration, while encrypting communication with mTLS.
-X-Ray integration provides distributed tracing, visualizing service dependencies and latency.
+However, since AWS has stopped accepting new customers and plans to end the service, new projects should choose ECS Service Connect (for intra-ECS communication) or Amazon VPC Lattice (for cross-VPC/cross-account communication), and existing users should develop migration plans early.